 Jamie (East Midlands)

 I hadn’t visited an STI clinic for almost a year.
 Whilst I usually go every three months, I hadn’t been having much sex and was in between surgeries, so it didn’t feel necessary or important to stick to my usual routine.
 Since starting the process of transitioning as trans, I started visiting places where I could be more sexually adventurous.
 A few weeks after visiting a particular venue, I started to get headaches and noticed a small rash on my stomach.
-I visited my HPV Test GP, who said it was a strep infection, and after a few weeks, the rash went away.
+I visited my HPV GP, who said it was a strep infection, and after a few weeks, the rash went away.

 After the surgery